olmallet81/XTBZorroPlugin/README.md

 This plugin allows to connect to their API from Zorro.
 It was written in Win32 C++ under Visual Studio 2017.

 # Build Instructions
-All dependencies have been fully integrated into the folder.
-They are:
+All dependencies have been fully integrated into the folder:

 - RapidJson (for JSON parsing and writing)
 - OpenSSL (for secure socket connection)